exercism/r/README.md

 │ └── TESTS.md
 └── exercises
   ├── TRACK_HINTS.md
-  └── <exercise-name>
+  ├── <exercise-name>
   │ ├── <exercise-name>.R
-  │ └── example.R
+  │ ├── example.R
   │ └── test_<exercise-name>.R
-  └── <exercise-name>
+  ├── <exercise-name>
   │ ├── <exercise-name>.R
-  │ └── example.R
+  │ ├── example.R
   │ └── test_<exercise-name>.R
   └── ...
-└── img
-  └── icon.png
-├── .gitignore
-├── .travis.yml
-├── LICENSE
-├── README.md
-└── config.json
 ```
 - `config.json`: Note that every exercise has to be registered here, with a unique name and a difficulty.
 The sequence order in this file determines the default order in which the exercises are fetched.

 #### Exercise structure
 Each exercise has the following structure:
-- `HINTS.md` is an optional file containing instructions and/or hints.
-It is used together with the respective `description.md` for the exercise from [x-common](https://github.com/exercism/x-common) to build the `README.md` file.
 - `<exercise-name>.R` usually contains an empty function declaration, as a starting point for the required solution.
 - `example.R` is the source code of the sample solution.
 - `test_<exercise-name>.R` is the [test suite](#test-suite).
+- `HINTS.md` is an optional file containing instructions and/or hints.
+It is used together with the respective `description.md` for the exercise from [x-common](https://github.com/exercism/x-common) to build the `README.md` file.

 ### Writing an issue
 To report a bug you should [create an issue](https://help.github.com/articles/creating-an-issue/) [here](https://github.com/exercism/xr/issues).